-This month’s Tater Tot post is in French in honor of the 35th anniversary of the first Fall I took French in high school.
+This month’s Tater Tot post is in French to commemorate the 35th anniversary of the first time I took French.

-I still have no idea how in the hell I got through three years of a foreign language and can only say “hello” and “pencil” in French.
+I still do not know how in the hell I got through three years of a foreign language and can only say “hello” and “pencil.”

 *edited to add- thanks to the comment by Suz, I remembered that I also know how to say “eat shit and die” in French as well!